What's the Difference Between Cotton and Linen Sheets?

 Even cotton has some drawbacks.

 - Organic cotton can still be expensive.
-While cotton is one of the most affordable sheet material, organic cotton (which delivers the best benefits) can still be pretty expensive.
+While cotton is one of the most affordable sheet material, organic cotton can still be pretty expensive.
 Organic cotton sheets usually cost 20%-30% more than regular cotton sheets.